gabrielkarras/SOEN341/README.md

 - Run `poetry install` to install all python dependencies.
 - Run `pre-commit install` to install formatters and linters for python.
 These tools check your code for errors and other issues.
 - To start the django web server, go into the amazon folder, run `python manage.py runserver`.
 Go to `127.0.0.1:8080` in your browser to check the status.
+- - -If products are not loaded in the database, do the following:
+- python manage.py loaddata products.json
+- Products will be then uploaded to the database.

 ## User/Admin Sign-up and Sign-in